The Campfire CruxEdit Post

 Contributed by on Aug 09, 2019

-One hundred and ninety-nine readers love this post.
+Two hundred and thirty readers love this post.

 There is a primal link between ancient man and fire, and it still has a magnetic power that attracts us today.
 For campers, fire provides warmth, protection from animals, light in the dark wilderness, and a place to cook food.
 But if striking a spark with steel and flint over collected dry leaves and bark for tinder, igniting the kindling, then constantly nurturing those fickle, roaring fumes was such a simple task—campfires wouldn’t be so revered and romanticized.